Jana Asher: Education

 Asher majored in anthropology and Japanese studies at Wellesley College, graduating in 1991.
 She earned a master's degree (1999) and Ph.D.
 (2016) in statistics from Carnegie Mellon University.
 Her dissertation, Methodological Innovations in the Collection and Analysis of Human Rights Violations Data, was supervised by Stephen Fienberg.

 Recognition

 Asher was elected as a Fellow of the American Statistical Association in 2009 "for excellence in the application of statistical methodology to human rights and humanitarian measurement problems; for leadership toward placing human rights violations research on a sound statistical basis; and for service to the profession".
 In 2010 she became an elected member of the International Statistical Institute.
 In 2022 she received the Caucus for Women in Statistics Societal Impact Award for "her work combating societal injustice through accurate and ethical quantitative measurement, and for her commitment toward teaching civic responsibility and JEDI principles through statistical practice."
 JEDI stands for "Justice, Equity, Diversity, and Inclusion."

-Controversy

-Asher is the advisor the Gamer's Guild at Slippery Rock University.
-The Gamer's Guild went on probation due to COVID-19 violations.
-The club plans on attempting to rebuild membership after being on probation for a semester.